5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Now comes another phase.

-Assuming that you are induced and have a firm belief in Agile, it is a time to explore its feasibility within your organizational context.
+Assuming that you are induced and have a firm belief in Agile, it is time to explore its feasibility within your organizational context.

 Your faith in Agile usefulness and its mass success cannot guarantee your success alone.
 It has to be compatible with your organization, project, teams and the management framework.